Bladder doesn't work. How does the bladder work?

 When playing sports, you can include exercises that increase blood circulation in the pelvis and thus activate the work of all its organs.

-With hyperactivity
+For hyperactivity

-When the first urge to urinate appears, most adults can hold back from emptying their bladder for a while - until it becomes possible to visit the toilet.
-However, in some cases, the nerve endings in the MP send incorrect signals to the brain, interpreted as an overflow. this body.
-However, in reality, the bubble may be filled to less than half its volume.
+When the first urge to urinate occurs, most adults can hold off emptying their bladder for some time until they can go to the toilet.
+However, in some cases, nerve endings in the MP send incorrect signals to the brain, interpreted as overflow of this body.
+In reality, the bubble may be filled to less than half its volume.
 In this case, the organ contracts too early, and the person is forced to visit the toilet frequently.
-When the bladder is overactive, the urge to urinate is so strong that it is very difficult to keep from emptying it.
+With an overactive bladder, the urge to urinate is so strong that it is very difficult to resist emptying it.

-How does the bladder work
+How does the bladder work?

 All these factors can be represented as follows: